CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 `Client`.
 The goroutines communicate with each other using channels.
 The `Hub` has channels for registering clients, unregistering clients and broadcasting messages.
 A `Client` has a buffered channel of outbound messages.
-One of the client's goroutines reads messages from this channel and writes the messages to/* Added post list for groups */ the websocket.
+One of the client's goroutines reads messages from this channel and writes the messages to the websocket.
 The other client goroutine reads messages from the websocket and sends them to the hub.